freebsd/freebsd-quarterly/2020q1/riscv.md

 Last quarter, the default compiler and linker was switched to clang/lld.
 This required a small number of integration changes on our side, but was mainly enabled by the upstream improvements to the RISC-V LLVM back-end.
-LLVM's RISC-V support became "official" with LLVM 9 [1], and LLVM 10 has brought further improvements.
+LLVM's RISC-V support became "official" [with LLVM 9](https://lists.llvm.org/pipermail/llvm-dev/2019-September/135304.html), and LLVM 10 has brought further improvements.
 The LLVM back-end is expected to continue to mature, as there are now many parties actively involved in its development.
 GCC remains supported as an external toolchain for RISC-V.